JackDanna/FogentRoleplayTemplate/README.md

 |   Movement Speed: Aquatic Reaction   |                       +2.5 Reaction Movement Speed per Dexterity Dice                       | Indefinite | Innate |          0          |         (Dexterity,2.5)         |
 |     Movement Speed: Aquatic Raw     |                         +7.5 Raw Movement Speed per Athletics Dice                         | Indefinite | Innate |          0          |         (Athletics,7.5)         |

-Movement Speed is made up of two portions, Reaction Movement Speed and Raw Movement Speed.

 ### Reaction Movement Speed

 Reaction Movement Speed is the initial portion of a character's movement and represents how quick they are to get into motion and act.